dna-git-g/article/results.md

 \input{tables/table3.tex}

-%Table \ref{tab:ende-results}.
-Our base model for this task uses 6 attention layers, 512 hidden dim, 2048 filter dim, 8 attention heads with both attention and symbol dropout of 0.2 and 0.1 respectively.
-Increasing the filter size of our feed forward component to 8192 increases the BLEU score on En $\to$ De by $?$.
-For both the models, we use beam search decoding of size $?$ and length penalty with an alpha of $?$

 To evaluate the importance of different components of the Transformer, we varied our base model in different ways, measuring the change in performance on English-to-German translation on the development set, newstest2013.
 We used beam search as described in the previous section, but no checkpoint averaging.
 We present these results in Table~\ref{tab:variations}.

 In Table~\ref{tab:variations} rows (A), we vary the number of attention heads and the attention key and value dimensions, keeping the amount of computation constant, as described in Section \ref{sec:multihead}.
 While single-head attention is 0.9 BLEU worse than the best setting, quality also drops off with too many heads.